w3c/wai-dynamic-planning/source/index.html.erb.md

 layout: main
 ---

-This resource explores activities that are important when planning for accessibility.
-Activities are grouped by when in a project or program they might be considered.
-Each activity provides information on what is required and points to related resources that explore the activity further.
+This guide outlines activities to help you integrate accessibility throughout the web production process.
+These activities are not necessarily carried out in sequence, and are ideally repeated over time to continually raise the level of accessibility capability.

-{::nomarkdown}<%= link_to "Improving the Accessibility of Your Website", (w3url '/WAI/impl/improving') %>{:/} provides more tactical guidance on fixing accessibility barriers in existing websites.
+A companion document, {::nomarkdown}<%= link_to "Improving the Accessibility of Your Website", (w3url '/WAI/impl/improving') %>{:/}, provides guidance on more immediate remediation of accessibility barriers in existing websites.

 {::nomarkdown}
 <ul class="grid">